ChickenProp/pretty-gist/README.md

   specific point in the data structure".
 "All floating-point numbers" or "`Float` but not `Double`".

-* It should pretty-print, with indentation that adjusts to the available width.
+* It should pretty-print, with indentation that adjusts to the available width and configurable layout options.

 * It should be low boilerplate, both as a user and an implementer.